- Camel Card

 The College’s established room change process allows for reassignment in any living situation where there is a problem that cannot be resolved.

-Q: Why can’t freshmen or transfer students participate?
+Q: Why can’t first-year students or transfer students participate?

 The Office of Residential Education and Living maintains that the gender-inclusive housing option should be part of a process in which two people who know one another enter willingly into a roommate situation.
 Adapting to roommates who are different from themselves (in many possible ways) is part of all students’ learning experience, and we encourage students to try to work out their differences before resorting to a change process.
 If they are not successful, the College’s room change process is available to them beginning in the third week of the semester.
 At that time, the Office of Residential Education and Living reviews and considers any mutual requests from freshmen and transfer students for gender-inclusive housing.

-Q: What if a freshman or transfer student is assigned to live with a member of the same biological sex and feels unsafe or threatened in this situation?
+Q: What if a first-year or transfer student is assigned to live with a member of the same biological sex and feels unsafe or threatened in this situation?

 If a student feels threatened or unsafe in a roommate situation for any reason, he or she should contact the Office of Residential Education and Living immediately and alternate housing will be provided.